dale5872/censornet-test/README.md

 - Create a relationship model called 'Classification' so that different Vegetables can be linked to a defined classification
+- Add user authentication, so only registered users can access the API
 - The application could be expanded to other food types
 - The application could be further expanded to link different ingredients together to form a meal plan.